galvisf/ModelerWSMF/README.md

   - Nonlinear backbone per *Kim et al. (2015)*
   - Nonlinear backbone per *Skiadopoulos et al. (2021)*

-Beams can me simulated with and without composite action.
+3) Beams can me simulated with and without composite action.
 Composite action increases elastic stiffness as well as modify the backbone per NIST (2017) modeling guidelines (variable "composite").

-The model can include or ignore the stiffness and strength contribution of the gravity system (variable "addEGF").
+4) The model can include or ignore the stiffness and strength contribution of the gravity system (variable "addEGF").

+## Examples

+The ***INPUTS*** folder includes some ready to use examples to facilitate testing of the package.
+The file "inputs_TestBldg.xlsx" correspond to an unrealistically irregular building that showcase the capabilities of the package to simulate structurally irregular frames.
+Use this example with the "main_DesignDiagnostics.m" module for more details.
+Note that the "inputs_TestBldg.xlsx" frame is not suitable for nonlinear analyses (i.e., pushover or NLRHA) because of the unbalance nature of the structural system.
+The remaining examples are suitable for testing all modules.

 ## License

 ModelerWSMF is distributed under the MIT license, see [LICENSE](https://opensource.org/licenses/MIT).